 Top and tail two medium carrots, two sticks of celery and one large or two small onions and chop them up.
 Leave the skin on the onions if you want the stock to be darker.

 Put everything in a big pan with a couple of bay leaves, 6-8 whole black peppercorns and a fistful of parsley or parsley stalks.

 Add any raw chicken wings and/or the giblets (not the liver, it can make the stock bitter) if you haven’t already used them to make a gravy.
 Chuck in any leftover gravy as well, assuming you didn’t add incongruous flavourings to it.
-This will make the stock cloudy but personally I don’t mind that, I’m not making consommé here.
+This will make the stock cloudy but as I said, I don’t mind that.

 A glass of white wine isn’t essential but won’t do any harm.
 Crumble in a chicken stock cube.
 Don’t add salt at this point as the liquid will reduce as it cooks and if you want to make a very concentrated stock to save on freezer space, omit the stock cube altogether.

-Allowing it to cool below scalding, strain through a sieve into a bowl.
+Once it’s cool enough, strain through a sieve into a bowl.
 Taste and if it’s not sufficiently strongly flavoured, pour it back into the cleaned pan and reduce it some more.